Aldermore Business Savings Review 2026: 4.16% AER Fixed

 Our Verdict

-If your limited company has cash it won’t touch for 12 months, Aldermore’s 4.16% AER 1-year fixed is the clearest unconditional rate choice here.
+If your limited company has cash it will not touch for 12 months, Aldermore’s 4.16% AER 1-year fixed is the clearest unconditional rate choice here.
 No CASS switch, no transaction volume, no behavioural threshold.

-If you need flexibility before 12 months, the 95-day notice at 4.00% AER is competitive — though the variable rate can change during the notice period.
-If you need instant access, Capital on Tap or Tide will pay you more.
-The easy access rate here is 2.45% AER.
-Not competitive.
+For flexibility before 12 months, the 95-day notice at 4.00% AER is worth a look, though its variable rate can shift mid-notice.
+For instant access, Capital on Tap or Tide pay more: Aldermore’s easy access sits at 2.45% AER, hard to justify when rivals pay over a point more.

 Best For

-Limited companies with surplus cash that can be committed for 6–12 months.
+Limited companies with surplus cash that can be committed for 6 to 12 months.
 Businesses that want the highest unconditional fixed rate without switching their main banking.
-Companies that want full FSCS protection under a banking licence — not e-money safeguarding.
+Companies that want full FSCS protection under a banking licence, not e-money safeguarding.

 Not Ideal For